Dr. Eric Nazarenko, DC, CACCP

 Dr. Nazarenko, DC, CACCP takes a “whole person” approach in chiropractic care, which means looking for the underlying causes of disease, discomfort, and pain, as opposed to just treating the symptoms.
 Many seemingly unrelated symptoms often arise from imbalances in the spinal column, and Dr. Nazarenko, DC, CACCP will be able to determine the root of the pain and create a personalized chiropractic and wellness plan to suit each patient’s individual needs.
 Under the supervision and care of our caring and skilled chiropractor, patients report higher functioning in all areas of their lives.
 Because of Dr. Nazarenko’s extensive training in pre- and post-doctoral studies, we see amazing results in our clinic.

 Dr. Eric Nazarenko, DC, CACCP adopts a functional medicine approach to understanding health.
 In addition to chiropractic care, he is leader in the area of gut health and food sensitivities.
 Gut health underlies many chronic diseases including autoimmunity, eczema, ADHD, and other digestive, neurological, and behavioral problems.
 Dr. Eric works with patients to transform their health through dietary and lifestyle change.
-He and his wife, Dr. Andrea Nazarenko, PhD, are currently writing a book to help families regain health through gut healing.
+He and his wife, Dr. Andrea Nazarenko, PhD, have written a book to help families regain health through gut healing.

 Dr. Andrea Nazarenko, PhD